Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 83 Additional capital

-86 Targeted funding
+86 Targeted financing

 96 Reserves upcoming expenses